davidgalfi/JsonGo/README.md

 More features are coming soon to JsonGo!
 Here's a sneak peek at what's in development:

-- **Support for Nested JSON**: Extend the parsing logic to handle nested JSON objects and arrays, which are common in real-world data.
 - **Error Handling Improvements**: Improve error handling by using custom exception classes.
 This can make it easier to debug and understand issues when they arise.
 - **Search and Filter Functionality**:
   - Add methods to search for specific keys or values within the JSON data.